pilathraj/info/english/Readme.md

 - By adding **-er** to a verb, you **create a noun** that describes a **person's job.** It doesn't apply to all professions but you'll see this pattern in many.
 Example, a programmer is someone who programs, a developer is someone who develops software or systems.
 Another example is a designer, who is a person that designs websites, graphics, or products.
 - Program is a word that ends in **consonant, vowel, consonant** (-ram).
 In those cases what you want to do is to repeat the last consonant, in this case m, and add -er, **Programmer**.
 - **Is there** and **are there** are used at the beginning of questions to ask about the existence or presence of something.
+- Practicing the correct usage of is there and are there in questions is crucial.
+Remember, is there is used for singular nouns and are there for plural nouns.
+This task will help you understand how to form questions correctly using these phrases.
+- **How about...?** is often used to ask for information about a topic or to make a suggestion.
+For example:
+   - How about the coffee here? - This asks for someone's opinion about the coffee.
+   - How about the meeting tomorrow? - This asks if there will be a meeting.
+- The suffix **-ly** can be added to words to indicate the frequency of an event.
+Here's how it applies to different time periods:
+   - Daily means it occurs once every day.
+   - Weekly indicates something that happens once every week.
+   - Monthly describes something that happens once every month.
+   - Yearly (or annually) describes something that happens once every year.

+## Tense
+### 1. Present Perfect
+The **Present Perfect** is a tense used to indicate a link between the present and the past.
+The time of the action is before now but not specified, and the person using it is usually more interested in the result than in the action itself.
+For example:

+I played this game yesterday. - This is in the **past simple tense**.
+It states that the action of playing the game happened at a specific time in the past, which is yesterday.

+I have played this game before. - This is in the **present perfect tense**.
+It states that the action of playing the game happened at an unspecified time in the past.

+I've played this game before. - This sentence is also in the present perfect tense, using the contraction I've for I have.
+Like the previous example, it states that the action of playing the game happened at an unspecified time in the past.